aayushi-projects/INDIA-GENERAL-ELECTION-RESULT-ANALYSIS/README.md

 There's a map of India where each state is colored based on the leading party.
 Makes it easier to get a quick overview of who won where.

 # Features Included
-Filters/slicers to explore data by state, party, or constituency.
+(i)Filters/slicers to explore data by state, party, or constituency.

-Hover tooltips to show extra info without crowding the visuals.
+(ii)Hover tooltips to show extra info without crowding the visuals.

-Cards at the top for quick KPIs like total votes, number of constituencies, and total turnout.
+(iii)Cards at the top for quick KPIs like total votes, number of constituencies, and total turnout.

-Drill-down options in some visuals to go deeper (like from country → state → constituency).
+(iv)Drill-down options in some visuals to go deeper (like from country → state → constituency).

-Consistent colors used for each party across visuals to avoid confusion.
+(v)Consistent colors used for each party across visuals to avoid confusion.

 #  What I Learned
-This was a good learning experience for me because I used Power BI end-to-end — from loading and cleaning the data to creating calculated measures and visuals.
+(i)This was a good learning experience for me because I used Power BI end-to-end from loading and cleaning the data to creating calculated measures and visuals.
 Some of the key things I learned:

-How to use Power Query to clean messy datasets (like removing empty rows, renaming columns, changing data types, etc.)
+(ii)How to use Power Query to clean messy datasets (like removing empty rows, renaming columns, changing data types, etc.)

-How to build relationships between multiple tables so that visuals update properly with filters.
+(iii)How to build relationships between multiple tables so that visuals update properly with filters.

-Writing DAX formulas to create custom metrics like vote share percentage, total votes per state, etc.
+(iv)Writing DAX formulas to create custom metrics like vote share percentage, total votes per state, etc.

-Using different types of charts and maps to make the data more understandable.
+(v)Using different types of charts and maps to make the data more understandable.

-Designing the layout so that it’s easy for anyone to explore without needing any technical background.
+(vi)Designing the layout so that it’s easy for anyone to explore without needing any technical background.

 # Why I Made This
 I’ve always been interested in data visualization and thought working on something like the Indian General Elections would be a great way to practice.
 It’s a real dataset with a lot of complexity, and Power BI was the perfect tool to work with.
 Through this project, I got a much better understanding of both Power BI and how data can be used to explore large-scale events like elections.